nicktaras/graphql-express-poc/README.md

 # graphql-express-poc
-A simple POC to show GraphQL approach - focussing on GraphQL rather than REST, error handling and queries the require joins.
+A simple example to demo GraphQL.

 ## Run